SaraBlalockNg/hydeout/research.md

 ## Work with Me

-Western students interested in doing research with me should send an e-mail to sarang (at) wwu.edu, or discuss in person.
+Western students interested in doing research with me should send an e-mail to sara.ng (at) wwu.edu, or discuss in person.
 The kind of projects I am happy to advise on include but are not limited to:

 - phonetic analysis
 - speech classification